Makendy-Midouin-STAC-Software-Engineer/Fall2025-Tuesday-Team-4/docs/features/001_REVIEW.md

-## iHike Backend Code Review — 001
+## iHike Backend Code Review — 001 (Historical)

+Note: The trails/GeoJSON API described below has since been deprecated and removed in favor of Mapbox vector tiles rendered on the frontend.
+Backend endpoints `/api/trails`, `/api/paths`, `/api/route`, and `/api/ways` now return HTTP 410 when `TRAILS_API_DEPRECATED=true` (default).

-Scope: Review of Django + DRF(+GIS) backend per docs/commands/code_review.md (L3–L10): plan alignment, bugs, data alignment, over‑engineering, and style.
-Findings include concrete, minimal actions.
+Scope: Historical review of Django + DRF(+GIS) backend per docs/commands/code_review.md: plan alignment, data alignment, and style at the time.

-### Plan alignment
+### Plan alignment (historical)
-- Interactive GeoJSON API: Implemented via `GeoFeatureModelSerializer` and `/api/trails`, `/api/paths` endpoints.
-Geometry SRID 4326 is correct for Mapbox.
+- GeoJSON API was implemented via `GeoFeatureModelSerializer` and trails endpoints.
+Geometry SRID 4326 was correct for Mapbox.
-- Data model fields: `osm_id`, `name`, `route`/`highway`, `length`, `website`, and derived `difficulty` present.
-Original `sac_scale` not stored.
+- Data model fields: `osm_id`, `name`, `route`/`highway`, `length`, `website`, and derived `difficulty` were present.
-- Import workflow: Provided management command to ingest both `hiking_route.geojson` and `hiking_ways.geojson` with validation and geodesic length computation.
+- Import workflow: A management command ingested `hiking_route.geojson` and `hiking_ways.geojson` with validation and geodesic length computation.

-Gaps vs brief:
-- Filtering/search (difficulty, length, region/bbox) not implemented.
-- CORS for frontend (Vercel) not configured.
-- Public write operations currently enabled.
+Since the API is deprecated, recommendations below are retained only for context and are not action items.

 ### Critical issues (fix first)
 1) Public write access on API